Alcoholism Treatment Program

 Treatment at Garden State Detox

 An option to consider is taking advantage of inpatient, residential treatment at a facility such as Garden State Detox.
-This is very highly recommended during the detox process as this period of time can be dangerous in relation to both an individual’s physical health and mental health.
+This is very highly recommended during the detoxification process as this period of time can be dangerous in relation to both an individual’s physical health and mental health.
+The safest approach to detox from alcohol is in a professional treatment facility where medical staff is present.

 What happens after that point is more flexible and depends on your specific circumstances.
 Those can result in additional inpatient treatment or an outpatient process that will most likely still be pretty extensive.

-What happens to an individual’s brain and body when they are suffering from alcoholism and then stop consuming alcohol?
+What happens to an individual’s brain and body when they are suffering from alcohol use disorder and then stop drinking alcohol?

 The most impactful step, which causes much of the distress that is felt during the entire recovery experience, is going through the withdrawal process.
 The brain and body had adapted to the regular intake of alcohol that they have experienced and are now starting to reverse the process and get back to as close to the states that they were in before.